EXTRA 5% OFF Black Friday With Our Earlybird Discount Code!

 Remember you want to engage your senses with the garden so think about how you can provide the best experience for this.

-• Sound Nature comes with a lot of different noises from the rustling sound of leaves crunching to the whistling of birds.
+Nature comes with a lot of different noises from the rustling sound of leaves to the snap of twigs to the whistling of birds.
 Different seasons will bring different sounds so take into consideration what the purpose of the garden is.
 For somewhere that needs to be tranquil perhaps some running water would be the perfect addition!

-• Taste – This one can be a bit tricky to cater towards but think about what you can taste from the garden.
+This one can be a bit tricky to cater towards but think about what you can taste from the garden.
 Herbs are a great way to get your taste buds tingling, things like Mint, Coriander, Basil and Garlic are easy to grow and look after.
-You could also include a vegetable patch, which not only provides yummy foods but also an important insight into how you can be sustainable and grow your own.
+You could also include a vegetable patch or fruit bushes (e.g. strawberries), which not only provides yummy foods but also provide an important insight into how you can be sustainable and grow your own.

 Sensory Garden